 The pen pal network clearly played a role in shaping the magazine’s own editorial content, as the comments received from Western correspondents were used to better address the interests of the magazine’s foreign reader segment.
 Soviet Woman’s pen pal network can mostly be seen as a geopolitical tool for shaping the international profile of the Soviet Union.
 But it also provided a diplomatic space for women to correspond with one another across cultural divides and national borders during a period when the relations between the Western Allies and the Soviet Union had deteriorated.
 There are often multiple plots going on at the same time.

-Mujgan Abdulzade is a visual designer currently pursuing a masters in Integrated Design and with a strong interest in information design and storytelling.
+Mujgan Abdulzade (she/her) is a visual designer based in Berlin, Germany with a strong interest in information design and storytelling.
+She holds an M.A in Integrated Design from the Hochschule Anhalt in Dessau.
 With her work, Mujgan tries to shed light on gender, social, and environmental issues through design activism strategies.